guoyu07/altax/documentation/configuration.md

 ## Configuration

 This page provides infomations of several configuration functions on Altax.
-You can use these functions on Altax on your altax configuration file (default file name is `altax.php` on your current working directory).
+You can use these functions on your altax configuration file (default file name is `altax.php` on your current working directory).

 ### Overviews